rodrigobressan/entity_embeddings_categorical/README.md

 # Testing

-This project is inteded to be highly flexible to all the existent needs, so for this reason, testability is a major concern.
+This project is inteded to suit most of the existent needs, so for this reason, testability is a major concern.
 Most of the code is heavily tested, along with [Travis](https://travis-ci.org/bresan/entity_embeddings_categorical) as Continuous Integration tool to run all the unit tests once there is a new commit.

 To-Do: